-The use of clonazepam with drugs like opioid medications has led to terrible side effects such difficulty breathing and even death.
-Opioid drugs are medications used to treat pain and include medications such as: morphine, codeine, oxycodone, and illegal drugs like heroin.
-Some opioid medications are also in cough syrup.
+The use of clonazepam with opioid medications has led to terrible side effects such as difficulty breathing and even death.
+Opioid drugs are medications used to treat pain, including morphine, codeine, oxycodone, and illegal drugs like heroin.
+Some opioid prescriptions are also in cough syrup.
 Opioid addiction is an illness and must be treated as such.

-Abuse of klonopin causes a short, euphoric “high” trailed by a cloudy, inebriated trance.
+Abuse of Klonopin causes a short, euphoric “high” trailed by a cloudy, inebriated trance.
 Some people smash the clonazepam tablets until making them inhalable dust to have a more substantial effect.
-As the medication moderates the focal sensory system, capacities like heart rate and breathing are ease back and can prompt to extreme lethargies or demise.
+As the medication moderates the focal sensory system, capacities like heart rate and breathing are eased back and can prompt extreme lethargies or demise.

-Some people take benzos as directed by their physician, albeit others acquire them illegally or intentionally take them more often, or in larger doses than they are supposed to.
+Some people take benzos as directed by their physician, albeit others acquire them illegally or intentionally take them more often or in larger doses than they are supposed to.
 Klonopin is intended for short-term use.
-This is because, after about several weeks, most people develop a physical dependence.
-When someone is dependent on a drug like Klonopin, it means they will experience withdrawal symptoms if they stop taking it or reduce their dose.
+This is because, after several weeks, most people develop physical dependence.
+When someone is dependent on a drug like Klonopin, they will experience withdrawal symptoms if they stop taking it or reduce their dose.
 The brain of an addict can no longer produce feelings of relaxation without the drug.

-If you are already aware of the dangers of taking Klonopin and still consume it, if you have unattended interpersonal or work responsabilities, have economic troubles and continuously crave for Klonopin, you may be addicted.
+If you are already aware of the dangers of taking Klonopin and still consume it, if you have sole interpersonal or work responsibilities, have economic troubles, and continuously crave Klonopin, you may be addicted.

-Dependency on Klonopin begins once the abuser creates a toleration to the medication, which indicates that they require bigger dosages to obtain the similar results.
-A few users then begin taking more than they were endorsed, or utilizing the medication just to get high.
+Dependency on Klonopin begins once the abuser tolerates the medication, which indicates that they require more significant dosages to obtain similar results.
+A few users then start taking more than they were endorsed or utilizing the drug to get high.

 The initial goal of this substance was to aid patients who suffer from epilepsy attacks or seizures.
 Later, the medication's quick and intense quieting impacts were additionally perceived as a solution to treat freeze assaults.

 The symptoms of Klonopin withdrawal are similar to alcohol withdrawal.
-Issues that may have originally driven you to start taking Klonopin, such as insomnia and anxiety, may come back with a vengeance.
-It is not possible to predict exactly how Klonopin withdrawal will affect somebody.
+Issues that may have initially driven you to start taking Klonopin, such as insomnia and anxiety, may come back with a vengeance.
+It is not possible to predict precisely how Klonopin withdrawal will affect somebody.
 Even if you've gone through it before, your next time could be a different story.

-Klonopin is a long-acting benzodiazepine and its half-life is between 29 to 39 hours, which is why it can take a while for the signs and symptoms of withdrawal to appear.
-Klonopin withdrawal symptoms can start anywhere from 48 hours to a week after your last dose.
-Acute symptoms typically continue, on and off, for two to eight weeks.
+Klonopin is a long-acting benzodiazepine, and its half-life is between 29 to 39 hours, which is why it can take a while for the signs and symptoms of withdrawal to appear.
+Klonopin withdrawal symptoms can start from 48 hours to a week after your last dose.
+On and off, acute symptoms typically continue for two to eight weeks.